JuliaImages/ImageView.jl/README.md

 Now view the image:
 ```
-view(img, pixelspacing = [1,1])
+imshow(img, pixelspacing = [1,1])
 ```
-The basic command to view the image is `view`.
+The basic command to view the image is `imshow`.
-The optional `pixelspacing` input tells `view` that this image has a fixed aspect ratio, and that this needs to be honored when displaying the image.
-(Alternatively, you could set `img["pixelspacing"] = [1,1]` and then you wouldn't have to tell this to the `view` function.)
+The optional `pixelspacing` input tells `imshow` that this image has a fixed aspect ratio, and that this needs to be honored when displaying the image.
+(Alternatively, you could set `img["pixelspacing"] = [1,1]` and then you wouldn't have to tell this to the `imshow` function.)

 **Note:** If you are running Julia from a script file, the julia process will terminate towards the end of the program.
-This will cause any windows opened with `view()` to terminate (Which is probably not what you intend).
-Refer to [calling view from a script file](#calling-view-from-a-script-file) section for more information on how to avoid this behavior.
+This will cause any windows opened with `imshow()` to terminate (Which is probably not what you intend).
+Refer to [calling imshow from a script file](#calling-imshow-from-a-script-file) section for more information on how to avoid this behavior.

 You should get a window with your image: